TIY-Austin-Front-End-Engineering/js-assignments/backbone-weather-model/README.md

 ## Normal Mode

-Create an app that uses your device/computer's geolocation, and makes a request to Foursquare with that (lat,lng) and any search parameters.
+Create an app that uses your device/computer's geolocation, and makes a request to Forecast.io with that (lat,lng) and any search parameters.

 - You should wireframe and design a basic layout before starting this app.
 - Your app should use HTML/SCSS extensively for styling.